astrokings/akguide/docs/eng/1201conquest.md

 Trade Planets can only be attacked by rally attack.

-You can attack multiple Trade Planets at the same time, but only one Trade Planet can be occupied.
+You can attack multiple Trade Planets at the same time, but only one Trade Planet can be occupied.<br>
+(When Federation seize a Trade Planet, other rallied fleets will withdraw after they reach the Planet.)

 If the rally win from the battle against the Defense Force, the winner will occupy the Trade Planet.